 This course is designed as an introduction to Plant Physiology.
 Students will learn fundamental concepts and innovative research that encompasses this exciting field based on the functioning of plants.
-Through this course you will learn about the biochemical and molecular processes to whole- plant function, such as germination, growth & development, phenology, plant diseases & defenses, and adaptations to stress.
+Through this course students will learn about the biochemical and molecular processes to whole- plant function, such as germination, growth & development, phenology, plant diseases & defenses, and adaptations to stress.
 We will take an eco-physiological approach for using the key concepts in plant physiology to understand dynamic ecosystem processes, response and adaptation to climate change, and biodiversity of plant communities.

 BIO 207: Plant Physiology Lab

 I have designed a course that incorporates (1) a critical analysis of the current global change research and how it is represented by the media sources and (2) exercises and projects that help students conceptualize the most up-to-date global change research and present a public friendly version of the outcomes.
-The course will primarily consist of student led discussion sessions on recent scientific developments.
+The course will primarily consist of student led discussion sessions on recent scientific developments and blogs.
 The semester culminates with the development of a newsletter that incorporates student creativity and research.
 Ultimately, the course addresses pressing global change problems and investigates the role for adaptation and mitigation.
 Students will be able to enhance their public speaking and writing skills while exploring the vast knowledge of research focusing on the impacts of global change.